 What is their role in the A's Howard Terminal Proposal?

 The Board of Port Commissioners must approve the Option Agreement, master lease, Trust Settlement and Exchange Agreement, and any Port Development Permits.

 Last year, the California State Legislature allocated approximately $280 million to the Port of Oakland.

-For nearly a year, port stakeholders have been requesting to be involved in a robust process to evaluate the possible uses of this funding and ensure these moneys are used for critically-needed projects to improve freight movement, increase capacity, and support long-term growth at the Port of Oakland.
-Importantly, stakeholder involvement was crucial to ensuring these funds were not diverted improperly to projects unrelated to port operations—namely, the proposed A’s Howard Terminal stadium and adjacent commercial and residential development.
+For over a year, port stakeholders sent requests to CalSTA to be involved in a robust process to evaluate the possible uses of this funding and ensure these moneys are used for critically-needed projects to improve freight movement, increase capacity, and support long-term growth at the Port of Oakland.

-Now, without the involvement or input of these stakeholders, CalSTA and the Port of Oakland have developed a draft agreement around the use of these funds, which includes unnecessary pedestrian and vehicle-related projects that will likely divert funds away from actual Port needs in order to support offsite infrastructure for the A's proposed ballpark and luxury development.
+Without the involvement or input of these stakeholders, CalSTA and the Port of Oakland approved a draft agreement around the use of these funds, which includes unnecessary pedestrian and vehicle-related projects that will likely divert funds away from actual Port needs in order to support offsite infrastructure for the A's proposed ballpark and luxury development.

 Who are BCDC and SPAC?

 The Bay Conservation and Development Commission (BCDC) is a California state commission dedicated to the protection, enhancement, and responsible use of the San Francisco Bay and is comprised of 27 members representing port, regional and state stakeholders appointed by agencies throughout the Bay Area.